How Old is My Buck?

 Click here to see many of the bucks Robby has had aged over the years.

-Our simple pricing structure passes on a 50% cost savings on accurate lab aging for deer, elk, antelope, and moose to the hunter.
+Our simple pricing structure passes on a significant savings on accurate lab aging for deer, elk, antelope, and moose.

-call or email us for special pricing on larger volumes.
+email us for special pricing on larger volumes at firstname.lastname@example.org

-If sending the lower jawbone, allow it to air dry for up to two weeks (above 45 degrees F) in a safe place where a dog or other animal won’t steal it Don’t store the jawbone in a plastic bag as it will decompose rather than dry out.
-You can even send in jawbones that you’ve had for years, as long as the front row of teeth are intact.
-Once the jawbone is dry, wrap it in newspaper, box it up, and ship it postage paid to the address below.
+Once the sample is ready, ship it postage paid to the address below.
 Include a description letter with your name, return address, check or money order with the correct amount payable to Wescout4u.com, the species (mule deer, whitetail deer, elk, antelope, or moose only) and the day, month, and year of harvest.

-If you’re sending multiple jawbones, clearly mark each one so we can match it up with species and date information provided in your description letter.
-Email or call us if you have questions.
+If you’re sending multiple samples, clearly mark each one so we can match it up with species and date information provided in your description letter.
+Email us if you have questions.

 Send all jawbones following the above preparation instructions postage paid to the following address: